Student9676/carlos-artifact-tagging-bias/README.md

 # Assuming you have edited the script's num_annotated variable
 python bert/preprocess.py
 ```
+### Sentence-Level Preprocessing (Optional)

-Additionally, we have introduced an enhanced cleaning method to handle and preprocess text data effectively:
+Additionally, we have introduced a deeper cleaning method to handle and preprocess text data effectively.
+The file name is in `bert/sentence_preprocess.py`:
 - Text entries are split into individual sentences, allowing more granular analysis.
 - Each sentence retains its associated labels and metadata (e.g., `ANNOTATED?`, `ObjectID`).
 - Labels are standardized into consistent formats (e.g., lists for label fields) to ensure compatibility across downstream tasks.